 If you're a care leaver there are lots of extra funding options to help you to pay for your studies.

-From September 2018, the University applies a discretionary alumni reward where alumni meet certain criteria on particular postgraduate taught courses.
+From September 2018, the University applies a discretionary alumnus reward where alumni meet certain criteria on particular postgraduate taught courses.